MUSIC AT YOUR WEDDING CEREMONY

-- There is a list of suggestions or you can consult a wide variety of sources of information (such as internet sites and magazines – be careful, though – some suggestions may not be suitable for a church service!).
-If you are still unsure, call to arrange a consultation to discuss and hear suggested music.
+There is a list of suggestions here: you can of course consult a wide variety of online sources of information – do be aware that some sites do not necessarily reflect music suitable for a sacramental service in a Catholic church!
+If you are still unsure, email or call to arrange a consultation to discuss and hear suggested music.
 This may be a good time to check costs.

-- You may have already some idea of the music you would like; in which case, often a phone call or exchange of emails is all that is required.
+You may have already some idea of the music you would like; in which case, often an exchange of emails is all that is required.
 Check the fees that would apply to your choice of musicians.

-- The organ is by far the best accompaniment for a congregation in the church; it is possible however, for certain music, to incorporate other instruments, such as Trumpet, to great effect.
-Sometimes the piano might be used to accompany soloists.
-Please ask for advice if you have any doubts.
+The organ is by far the best accompaniment for a congregation in the church and our instrument is capable of filling the church with glorious sounds.
+In addition to the organ, it is possible to ask for other instruments (such as a Trumpet) to great effect.
+Sometimes the piano might be used with very small congregations to create a more intimate atmosphere.
+All instrumentalists must be booked through the Director of Music though: please ask for advice if you have friends or family who can help.

-You may have family or friends who have offered to help with the music on your special day.
+You may have family or friends who have offered to help by singing or playing on your special day.
 This can be arranged with the Director of Music but remains at his discretion.
-Please be certain that singers or instrumentalists have experience of playing or singing in a large building such as ours - this is a big space to fill!
-Be sure they are comfortable with the style of music you want (we have had unfortunate experiences in the past).
-The higher rate of £150 is payable to the organist assuming that any rehearsal is arranged on the day itself.
-If extra rehearsals are required with the organist (apart from before the ceremony on the day), we have to charge £50 per rehearsal.
+Please be certain that singers or instrumentalists have had experience of playing or singing in a large building such as ours – it can put a huge amount of pressure on less-experienced singers/players, who of course want to do their very best for you.
+With guest singers, the higher rate of £160 is payable to the organist.
+If extra rehearsals are required with the organist (apart from before the ceremony on the day), we have to charge £60 per rehearsal.

 Please note that the use of pre-recorded music (CD or MP3 etc.) is not permitted unless there are exceptional circumstances; please ask, but it can only be a maximum of one item.
 It is also the policy of the Sacred Heart to discourage the use of non-sacred vocal music (in the same way that religious music is not allowed at civil ceremonies).